-Bianca Bullivant joined NCIRS as a research officer in the Social Sciences unit in July 2018.
-She is leading on the organisation of Collaboration on Social Science and Immunisation (COSSI) knowledge exchange and committee meetings and working on the implementation of SKAI (Sharing Knowledge About Immunisation).
-Bianca completed a Bachelor of Psychology (Hons) and then a Master of Research (Human Sciences) at Macquarie University in 2017.
-Bianca was employed previously as a Research Assistant at Macquarie University, working on a qualitative project on eating disorders and obesity health literacy.
-She is interested in immunisation-related beliefs and attitudes of parents and health professionals.
+Bianca joined NCIRS in July 2018.
+She holds Bachelor of Psychology (Hons) and Master of Research (Human Sciences) degrees from Macquarie University.
+Bianca has previously worked as a research assistant at Macquarie University, working on a qualitative project on eating disorders and obesity health literacy.
+At NCIRS, she supports the Social Science Unit's research projects and collaborations, including SKAI (Sharing Knowledge About Immunisation) and COSSI (Collaboration on Social Science and Immunisation).
+She is interested in immunisation-related beliefs and attitudes of parents and healthcare professionals.